14 best day trips from Auckland

 The gorgeous little island feels like magical escapism.
 There are takahe, one of New Zealand’s rarest birds, wandering around, gorgeous island walks, and one of Auckland’s best beaches.

-The island has been set up as a sanctuary, and it’s a beautiful place to connect with nature.
+The island is a wildlife sanctuary, and it’s a beautiful place to connect with nature.

 As well as the walking trails, Rotoroa has some lovely beaches which are perfect for swimming.